-The federal courts have consistently held that our income tax system cannot tolerate cial shifts of income from one taxpayer to another.
-Over 80 years ago, the Supreme decided that income must be taxed to the person who earns it, even if another person legal right to the wealth represented by the income.5 Thus, a business owner who rec a \$10,000 check in payment for services rendered to a client can't avoid reporting \$1 income by simply endorsing the check over to his daughter.
-In the picturesque langua the Court, the tax law must disregard arrangements "by which the fruits are attribute different tree from that on which they grew."
+The federal courts have consistently held that our income tax cial shifts of income from one taxpayer to another.
+Over 80 y decided that income must be taxed to the person who earns it, legal right to the wealth represented by the income.5 Thus, a la \$10,000 check in payment for services rendered to a client c income by simply endorsing the check over to his daughter.
+If the Court, the tax law must disregard arrangements "by which different tree from that on which they grew."